 Dr. Suzanne Mouton-Odum provides an overview about Body-Focused Repetitive Behaviors (BFRB).
 BFRB's (hair pulling and skin picking disorders) are commonly misunderstood and, until recent years, little has been known about effective treatments.

 Introduction to four CBT strategies to help you overcome social anxiety: mindful focus; cognitive restructuring; assertiveness; and experiments.

 Larry Cohen has also provided the following downloadable materials that are referenced in the webinar.

 Some of the topics covered: What are the roles of medication and therapy?
 How can my psychiatrist (or primary care doctor) and my therapist work together as a team?
 How soon can I expect to see results from medication?
 How soon can I expect to see results from cognitive-behavioral therapy (CBT)?

 Dr. Stephen Schueller provides an overview of the burgeoning field of mobile mental health.
 He discusses how to find, evaluate, and make best use of apps available on public marketplaces.

 Dr. Bruce Hubbard provides resources for tinnitus distress which affects about 16 million people in the United States.
-If you have questions/comments for the presenter that you would like him to address after you have viewed the webinar, please email us.

 Dr. Joseph Brand provides an overview of common sleep problems experienced by kids and teens.
 He covers insomnia, separation anxiety, circadian rhythm problems, and other issues.